arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

 And there are a lot of secondary features which are not as critical.

-Going safer way means **deploying smaller chunks, deploying more often and hiding features which are not yet ready**.
+Going safer way means **deploying smaller chunks, deploying more often and hiding features which are not ready yet**.
 So it is obvious that the cost of shipping new features is a little higher because of overhead.
 But if you already have Continuous Deployment then it is not much bigger. **It's mostly your habits that need to change.**